(click the '+' to expand and collapse an answer)

 Fantastic!
 Asterion Noir is just getting started, but the universe of Aurora Rhapsody is rich and bursting with life.
 We've got detailed maps, character lists, all sorts of concept art, trivia, quotes and more, so dive in!

-Here's my official bio.
+As to the first question, here's my official bio.
 There is, of course, a little more to the story.
 Stick around, and you might get to hear it ;).